-Virat Kohli is the new captain of the Indian cricket team and also the new face of the Indian youth.
+Virat Kohli is the captain of the Indian cricket team and also the new face of the Indian youth.
 He is one of the best batsmen in the world right now both on-field and off-field.
 Virat Kohli has earned accolades on the field and off-field made concrete plans for his retirement.
-Here is a look at some of his business ventures.
+Here is a look at some of Kohli's Investments.

-Wrogn - Virat Kohli started his fashion brand with co-founder Anjana Reddy.
-It is a youth fashion platform for graphic T-shirts, lightweight denim jackets and brand collar shirts.
+Virat Kohli started his fashion brand with co-founder Anjana Reddy.
+It is a youth fashion platform for graphic T-shirts, lightweight denim jackets and collar shirts.

-Chisel Gyms - Known as a fitness freak Virat Kohli has launched Chisel, a chain of fitness gyms and fitness centers.
+Known as a fitness freak Virat Kohli has launched Chisel, a chain of fitness gyms and fitness centres.
 The startup recently introduced technology-enabled workout routines that aimed at addressing the youngsters of information technology workers.

-UAE Royals - It's the franchise of the International Tennis Premier League.
+It's the franchise of the International Tennis Premier League.
 Virat is the co-owner of the franchise with Neelesh Bhatnagar and Sachin Gadoya.
-It has availed the services of 17 times Grand Slam Champion, Roger Federer.
+It has availed the 17 times Grand Slam Champion, Roger Federer.

 Kohli partnered with Hong Kong-based consumer electronics company Zeeva in order to launch the audio equipment company MuveAcoustics in India.

 The former captain of the International Indian cricket team’s both ODI and Test Cricket has ventured into multiple startups and businesses.
-Here is the look at some of his business ventures.
+Here is a look at some of the business ventures of MSD.

-ZEVEN - He also launched a lifestyle brand ZEVEN and owns the shoe section of the brand.
+MS Dhoni has also launched a lifestyle brand SEVEN and owns the shoe section of the brand.

-Khatabook - The cricketer has recently invested an undisclosed amount of equity funding in Bengaluru-headquartered business ledger app.
+The cricketer has recently invested an undisclosed amount of equity funding in the Bengaluru-headquartered business ledger app, Khatabook.

 Anil Kumble co-founded TENVIC Sports with international table tennis player Vasanth Bharadwaj in 2010.
 The firm intends at rendering structured coaching to assist kids to stand out in a sport of their choice.
 It also caters to businesses and sports persons by providing training and mentoring, along with vision and ideas to help brands improve leverage in their marketing.
 Its clientele includes schools like Pearson and Delhi Public School.
 Corporate clients include IBM, Weber Shandwick, Accenture, Pepsi, HP, etc.

-Samco Ventures - In 2015, the former Indian cricketer turned to a venture investor after picking up stake in Mumbai-based Samco Ventures.
+In 2015, the former Indian cricketer turned into a venture investor after picking up a stake in Mumbai-based Samco Ventures.